WebSpellChecker/api-gateway-demo/README.md

 Below you can see the diagram describing the flow of API gateway.
 User's frontend is configured to send requests to API gateway endpoint.
 API gateway authorizes the request and proxying the request to WebSpellChecker service endpoint.
-Using this approach we are able to hide WebSpellChecker endpoint for not authorized users.
+Using this approach, you are able to hide the WebSpellChecker endpoint from unauthorized users.

 ![scheme](scheme.png)